clubajax/proxify/README.md

 const proxifiedData = proxify(data, {
 	onChange: function (value, key, target) {
 		console.log('changed', key, value);
+	},
+	filter (key) {
+		return key !== 'foo';
 	}
 });
 ```

+### extras

+While debugging, a proxified object is difficult to inspect, because of the Proxy layers.
+To help with this, there are two methods, `copy` and `log`:

+    proxifiedData.copy(); // returns a non-proxy copy
+    proxifiedData.log(message); // sends a non-proxy copy to the console, with optionsla message

 ## License

 This uses the [MIT license](./LICENSE).
 Feel free to use, and redistribute at will.